maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Seventh, the independence of D_f and mutual information.** D_f and the mutual information between two halves are qualitatively correlated but quantitatively non-parallel, indicating that they are independent information-theoretic quantities.

 **Eighth, qualitative features of toy quantum gravity.** In a discretized toy model, the entanglement entropy exhibits area-law and holographic features.

+**Ninth, a counterexample test.** In the gapped phase of the 2D Ising model, D_f still monotonically approaches 1 with increasing L at all temperatures.
+No counterexample was found.
+The framework is strengthened.

 **Positioning of this paper**: This paper does not claim to solve quantum gravity.
 It claims that the language of information projection can uniformly describe information loss, entanglement growth, geometric emergence, and thermodynamic relations across multiple known physical systems.